 1. Pajama Suits

-Everyone knows about sleep pajamas, but we also had daywear pajamas.
+Everyone knows about sleep pajamas, but once upon a time, there were also daywear pajamas.
 Back in the 1920s, pajama suits were a super stylish fixture in the at-home wardrobe.
-1920s Pajama suits consisted of wide-legged trousers, a matching or co-ordinating loose-fitting top, and sometimes a blouson or short housecoat.
-The overall look was very loose, unstructured and flowy.
+Pajama suits of that time consisted of wide-legged trousers, a matching or co-ordinating loose-fitting top, and sometimes a blouson or short housecoat.
+The overall look was very loose, unstructured, flowy - and no doubt very comfy!

-And pajama suits continued to be popular throughout the sixties and seventies.
-These differed from the 1920s version: one or two piece outfits, with loose-fitting, trousers or shorts and a form-fitting top, made from rayon, silk or cotton.
-There were lounging pajamas for, er, lounging around the house, and hostess pajamas (a term believed to have been coined in the 1960s) which were a more sophisticated version which you would wear when entertaining friends.
-But regardless of the type, pajama suits were for wearing at home and would not be worn outside of the house.
+And pajama suits continued to be popular right throughout the sixties and seventies.
+By now pajama suits generally consisted of loose-fitting, trousers or shorts with a form-fitting top, made from rayon, silk or cotton.
+These lounging pajamas were for, er, lounging around the house, But there were also hostess pajamas (a term believed to have been coined in the 1960s) which were a more sophisticated version which you would wear when entertaining friends.
+But regardless of the type, pajama suits were for wearing at home and would not normally be worn outside of the house.

 Fashion designer Irene Galitzine (who just happened to be Georgian royalty), took the hostess pajama suit to the next level in the sixties, and gave us the palazzo pajama suit: the outfit du jour for the glitterati; worn for low-key, casual at-home entertaining.
 There were various styles of the palazzo pajama suit but they tended to be a more tailored and structured style; very slinky, glamourous, va-va-voom little numbers - and definitely too good to just be worn at home.
 If those high society ladies, thought this was at-home fashion, we wouldn't want them to see what the rest of us are wearing!